-We anticipate a return to face to face Mini-Pupillages in early 2022.
-In light of the success and popularity of our Virtual Mini-Pupillage programme, we intend to offer Virtual Mini-Pupillages alongside our usual face to face programme, so that those who may be prevented by time, location or other factors from completing physical, multiple day, Mini-Pupillages can still gain experience of chambers.
+We offer an annual Virtual Mini-Pupillage day alongside our usual In-Person programme, so that those who may be prevented by time, location or other factors from completing physical Mini-Pupillages can still gain experience of chambers.

-Our Virtual Mini-Pupillage sees a number of prospective pupils join us remotely for a full day of talks, advocacy exercises and Q&A sessions, as well as a ‘CV Clinic’ providing practical, actionable advice on your own CV.
+Our Virtual Mini-Pupillage day sees a number of prospective pupils join us remotely for a full day of talks, advocacy exercises and Q&A sessions, as well as a ‘CV Clinic’ providing practical, actionable advice on your own CV.
+The full prospectus for the delay is available here.

-During the course of the day you will have the opportunity to interact with, and get guidance from, practising barristers at KCH Garden Square.
-You will gain an insight into life at the Bar from a number of Counsel across our practice areas.
+During the course of the day there is the opportunity to interact with, and get guidance from, practising barristers at KCH Garden Square, with the aim that you will gain an insight into life at the Bar from a number of Counsel across our practice areas.

 All applications for Tenancy, Pupillage and Mini-Pupillage at KCH Garden Square are assessed in accordance with Bar Council Fair Recruitment Standards.

-Applications for Mini-Pupillage and Virtual Mini-Pupillage are made via our online form.
+Applications for Mini-Pupillage and Virtual Mini-Pupillage are made using the online form in the above section.

 For both Pupillage and Mini-Pupillage applications, markers are looking to assess an applicant in the following areas (in no particular order):